expo/expo/docs/pages/eas-update/deployment-patterns.md

 There are three parts to consider when designing a EAS Update deployment process:

 1. Creating builds

-    a.
-We can create builds for production use only.
+   - (a) We can create builds for production use only.
-    b.
-We can create builds for production use and separate builds for pre-production change testing.
+   - (b) We can create builds for production use and separate builds for pre-production change testing.

 2. Testing changes
-    a.
-We can test changes with TestFlight and Play Store Internal Track.
+   - (a) We can test changes with TestFlight and Play Store Internal Track.
-    b.
-We can test changes with an internal distribution build.
+   - (b) We can test changes with an internal distribution build.
-    c.
-We can test changes with Expo Go or a development app.
+   - (c) We can test changes with Expo Go or a development app.
 3. Publishing updates
-    a.
-We can publish updates to a single branch.
+   - (a) We can publish updates to a single branch.
-    b.
-We can create update branches that are environment-based, like "production" and "staging".
+   - (b) We can create update branches that are environment-based, like "production" and "staging".
-    c.
-We can create update branches that are version-based, like "version-1.0", which enables us to promote updates from one channel to another.
+   - (c) We can create update branches that are version-based, like "version-1.0", which enables us to promote updates from one channel to another.

 We can mix and match the parts above to create a process that is the right balance of cadence and safety for our team and users.